County Court at Law 2

 CONTESTED MATTERS are set by appointment (typically Thursday or Friday afternoon).

-SUBMISSION DOCKET: The Court's submission docket is every Thursday (not including days the courthouse is closed) at 9:00 a.m
+SUBMISSION DOCKET: The Court's submission docket is every Thursday at 9:00 a.m

 Applicants on the uncontested docket must have all necessary filings completed at least two days prior to the docket.
 Failure to do so will result in removal from the docket.